michael-spengler/fairness/README.md

 ### Universal Basic Income
 The time might be right to leverage potential synergies with [democracy.earth](https://democracy.earth/), [Proof of Humanity](https://www.proofofhumanity.id/), etc.

+As an alternative to the relatively difficult proof of humanity approach it might make sense to mint a UBI coin for each wallet which has dCULT on a regular basis.
+This would further incentivize long term CULT staking.

 ## CULT Chat